hbergman223/papyrus-tile-puzzle/README.md

 ## Installation

-To run this, you need Python and the Pygame library installed.
+To run this, you need Python installed.
 Follow the steps below to set it up:

 1. Clone this repository or download the game files.
 2. Install Python if you don't have it already.
 You can download it from [python.org](https://www.python.org/downloads/).
-3. Install Pygame:
-    ```bash
-    pip install pygame
-    ```
-4. Unzip the two .7z files into a folder.
+3. Unzip the two .7z files into a folder.
+4. Open dist and run Papyrus-Tile-Puzzle.exe

 ## Running the Game

-1. Navigate to the project directory in your terminal.
+1. Open the directory in which this is located.
-2. Run the game script:
-    ```bash
-    python tile_game.py
-    ```

-The game window will open, and you can start playing!
+2. Open dist and run Papyrus-Tile-Puzzle.exe

 ## Controls

 - **Arrow Keys**: Move the player around the grid.